alorum/seoslides/readme.txt

 == Changelog ==

+= 1.2.1 =

+* Prevent loss of changes by prematurely closing the modal slide editor.

 = 1.2 =

 * Fix an issue where child theme stylesheets were not unenqueued on slideset pages.